thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-03-25-Migrate-to-Mojolicious-9---Quick-feedback.md

 ```

 ## Conclusion
 I like Mojolicious :heart: and the way it is so actively developed.
-It's true that there is sometimes some small breakages (I remember in the past a breakage about [slurp](https://github.com/mimosinnet/presentation/pull/1/files)) but it is always well documented and painless :+1:
+It's true that there is sometimes some small breakages (I remember in the past a breakage about [slurp](https://github.com/mimosinnet/presentation/pull/1/files)) but it is always well documented and painless.

 Long live to [Mojolicious](https://mojolicious.org/)!